Echinops ritro

 Echinops ritro, the southern globe thistle, is a species of flowering plant in the family Asteraceae, native to southern and eastern Europe, from Spain east to Turkey, Ukraine, and Belarus, and western and central Asia east to Mongolia.
-The species is sparingly naturalised in scattered locations in Canada and the United States.
+The species is also sparingly naturalised in scattered locations within North America.

 Description

-It is a compact, bushy herbaceous perennial thistle, growing to 60 cm tall, with broad prickly leaves and bearing globes of steel-blue flowers 2.5–4.5 cm in diameter, in late summer.
+It is a compact, bushy herbaceous perennial thistle, growing to 60 cm tall, with broad prickly leaves and bearing globes of steel-blue flowers 2.5-4.5 cm in diameter, in late summer.

 Taxonomy

 Five subspecies are accepted by the Plants of the World Online database: